tintin10q/computational-linguistics-summary/Languages/Regular expression.md

 - A → oB
 - B → d

-Regular languages can be expressions in regular expressions which can be expressed in [[finite state automata]].
+Regular languages can be expressions in regular expressions which can be expressed in [finite state automata](finite%20state%20automata.md).
 This is great because this makes regular expressions really fast to parse.

 ## Symbols
 You can parse symbols at a position by just including them in the regular expression /hello/ parses the word hello.
 But what if we want to parse multiple words.
 Then we have to define a regular expression where one position of the sentence can have multiple symbols.
 This is done with character ranges.